vishnuprabha404/passquarium/installer/README.md

-# Super Locker Windows Installer
+# Passquarium Windows Installer

-This directory contains the NSIS installer configuration for creating a professional Windows installer for Super Locker.
+This directory contains the NSIS installer configuration for creating a professional Windows installer for Passquarium.

 ## 🚀 Quick Start